 Source: Glycemic load – Wikipedia

 Your digestive system changes the carbs you eat into glucose, a type of sugar that your body uses for energy.
-Simple carbs are more quickly digested and absorbed than complex ones, so simple carbs can raise your blood glucose levels faster and higher.
+And simple carbs can raise your blood glucose levels faster and higher because they are more quickly digested and absorbed than complex carbs.

 “The evidence seems to support the concept that the more complex carbohydrates will lead to better blood sugar control than the more simple sugars,” says Dr. Myrlene Staten.

 Researchers developed the glycemic index to measure the quality of carbs in foods.
 It shows how the carbs in different foods raise blood sugar.
-White rice, for example, has a higher glycemic index than brown rice, which has more complex carbs.
+For example, white rice has a higher glycemic index than brown rice, which has more complex carbs.

 But it’s not just the types of carbs that matter.
 The more carbs you eat, the more your blood sugar rises.
 “The glycemic index really doesn’t take into consideration how much you eat,” explains Dr. Somdat Mahabir, who studies cancer risk at NIH.